 In the case of the Transaction, the analysis is straightforward.
-Interest payable by Borrowers on the Mortgage Receivables is calculated on the basis of a variety of different rates and is set on a number of different interest fixing dates.
-The potential mismatch between the interest received on the Mortgage Loans and the interest due on the Notes (other than Class S Notes) is reduced through the Swap Transaction.
+All Mortgage Receivables sold and assigned to the Issuer bear a fixed rate of interest.
+The interest rate payable by the Issuer with respect to the Class A Notes, the Class B Notes, the Class C Notes and the Class D Notes is calculated as a margin over three-month Euribor.
+The potential mismatch between the interest received on the Mortgage Loans and the interest due on the Notes (other than Class E, Class S and Class S Notes) is reduced through the Swap Transaction.